-I was asked to do a tribute at the memorial service of my cousin Raymond Middleton who was an amazing trophy of grace, and who will have been welcomed with a ‘well done faithful servant.’
+I was asked to do a tribute at the memorial service of my cousin Raymond Middleton, who was an amazing trophy of grace, and no doubt welcomed by the Saviour with a ‘well done faithful servant.’

 Raymond’s death was totally unexpected.
-His attractive and youthful seventy two year old wife Janet, had her fit and healthy hubby one minute and not the next.
-Their marriage was a happy and blissful one.
-Ray was a minister, and both he and his wife faithful servants of the Lord.
-What comfort could I possibly bring to Ray’s grieve stricken wife and sons, Carl, James, and Ian?
+His attractive and youthful seventy two year old wife Janet, was with her fit and healthy hubby one minute and not the next.
+Ray was a minister, and both were faithful servants of the Lord.
+What comfort could I possibly bring to Ray’s grieve stricken wife?

-Make no mistake, death is no respecter of persons.
+Death is no respecter of persons.
 All the great heroes of the Bible were not exempt.
 But unlike the unsaved, Janet can draw comfort from the fact that she will see her Ray again.
 And although we will know them, there will be ‘no giving in marriage’ because God has something far better!
 We will have perfectly renewed relationships, like it was supposed to be before the fall.
-Yet there are still Christians who adamantly believe that we will not recognise one another in heaven because of a verse in Ecclesiastes 1:11 “There is no remembrance of former things.”
+Yet there are still Christians who adamantly believe that we will not even recognise one another in heaven because of a verse in Ecclesiastes 1:11 “There is no remembrance of former things.”
 But that ‘lack-of-remembrance’ will be all those not-so-nice ‘THINGS’ that marred life and relationships here.
 It was God who designed the family unit, and you only have to read God’s word to see how important a design it was… family.

-But how cruel it would be for a mom and dad to lose a little daughter never ever to see her face again!
-Or for a husband to lose a wife or a wife a husband to be told ‘that’s the end!’
-But because of the Lord’s compassion, he has given loving clues in His word that we will be joyfully reunited with our loved ones again.
+How cruel it would be for a mom and dad to lose a little daughter never to see her face again!
+Or for a spouse to be told ‘that’s the end!’
+But because of the Lord’s compassion, he has given loving clues that we will be reunited with our families.
 This fact helped King David with his grief on the death of his child.